malindaashan/gamescore/README.md

 Main Tech stack used - java 17 + spring boot 3.4 + hibernate + gradle

 You can simply compile this by using gradle assemble and run as a  jar.
+Please make sure you change the appropriate database credentials in application.yml

 if you are running this as jar file server will run on port 8080.